-In November 2014, a government-funded report found that Australian buildings were suffering from poor levels of compliance with energy efficiency requirements in the National Construction Code.
+In November 2014, a government-funded report found that Australian buildings were suffering from poor energy efficiency compliance within the National Construction Code.

 “The net result is a pervasive culture of mediocre energy performance across the Australian building industry.”